Zelensky dangles hope for life after Russia’s invasion: Land ‘without tanks,’ sky ‘without rockets’

 The flag, Zelensky said, resembled land and sky.
 A place of peace, “without tanks” and “without rockets,” he said.
 “That’s how it was and how it will be,” he vowed.

-In recent days, supporters of Ukraine have carried its flag through the streets of countries around the world during antiwar protests from Britain to Malaysia and Tokyo to South Africa.
+In recent days, supporters of Ukraine have carried its flag through the streets of countries around the world during antiwar protests from Britain to Malaysia and Japan to South Africa.

 Other supporters of Ukraine have embraced its national flower, the sunflower, as a symbol of resistance and hope.
-Some people are wearing them stitched into their clothing, while others are painting them and planting them so that more can grow.
+Some people are wearing them stitched into their clothing, while others are painting them and planting them.